microsoft/implementation-patterns/pattern-cosmosdb/docs/architecture.md

 - Azure Cosmos DB can be deployed to one or more Azure Regions transparently.
 For reads, Azure Traffic manager handles routing requests to the requestor's nearest region.

-- When deploying Azure Cosmos DB an API must be selected for the Azure Cosoms DB account.

-- We'll deploy Azure Cosoms DB into one Resource Group and configure distribution across two regions.

-TODO: Check below to make certain it all appiles
+###TODO: Check below to make certain it all appiles
 #### Deployment
 1. Create a resource group for each region's network resources
 	```bash